 - Transferring books into the ARC will allow the library to expand to 3,500 total user seats.

-- The space on top of the ARC houses a beautiful new Reading Room surrounded by windows on three sides, overlooking the plaza in front of the Student Union.
+- The space on top of the ARC houses a beautiful Reading Room surrounded by windows on three sides, overlooking the plaza in front of the Student Union.

-John C. Hitt Library ARC In Action
+The John C. Hitt Library ARC In Action

-UCF Students, Faculty, and Staff
+UCF Students, Faculty, Staff and Community Borrowers

 You will be notified through your UCF email when the item is ready to be picked up at the Circulation Desk.